What should Christians remember on Memorial Day 2023?

 Secondly, as Americans—and as Christians—let’s remember to pray for our country.

 America has always needed God.
 But at this time, it’s more apparent than ever.
-This pandemic is a wake-up call from God Almighty if I have ever seen one.
+Culture is rapidly shifting—and it doesn’t appear to be in the right direction.